spachito/spachito/README.md

 ## Hi there,
-## I am Michael, I am a postgraduate student in the Departement of Informatics at University of Piraeus based in Athens,Greece.
+ I am Michael, I am a postgraduate student in the Departement of Informatics at University of Piraeus based in Athens,Greece.

-Currently working with data analysis projects using tools like python pandas, matplotlib, seaborn, power BI and PostgreSQL.
+Currently working with data analysis projects using tools like python pandas, matplotlib, seaborn, power BI and PostgreSQL-pgadmin.
+My email to reach me: mixalisspachos@gmail.com

 <!--
 **spachito/spachito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.